khesualdo/City-of-Calgary-2018/README.md

 ## What's next for ART++
 - Add new features
   - Donations
-  - Extend to not just art (buildings, parks, bridges, etc...)
+  - Extend to not just art, also include buildings, parks, bridges, etc...
 - Create a portal to upload art models